tensorflow/community/rfcs/yyyymmdd-rfc-template.md

 ### Compatibility
 * Does the design conform to the backwards & forwards compatibility [requirements](https://www.tensorflow.org/programmers_guide/version_compat)?
+* How will this proposal interact with other parts of the TensorFlow Ecosystem?
+    - How will it work with TFLite?
+    - How will it work with distribution strategies?
+    - How will it interact with tf.function?
+    - Will this work on GPU/TPU?
+    - How will it serialize to a SavedModel?

 ### User Impact
 * What are the user-facing changes?
 How will this feature be rolled out?